Sewage Information and Forms

 West Virginia State Law requires that any wastewater generated by dwellings or establishments be disposed of in an approved manner.
 This is intended to minimize threats to Public Health and help protect groundwater sources from potential contamination.
 Due to the rural nature of much of the State and the lack of centralized sewage treatment facilities, onsite septic systems are often the only choice available.

 When applying for an individual sewage system, the property owner must complete his portion of a sewage system application, Form SS-182A.
 The remainder of the form must be completed by a WV Certified Septic System Installer.
 A list of Installers active in Pendleton County is here.
 The link to the statewide listing at the Public Health Sanitation (PHS) website is here.
 In addition, any individual installing septic systems must have a valid WV Division of Labor Contractor's License; the search page for contractor licensing is here.
 The installer will conduct a percolation test and excavate a six foot deep soils observation hole at the proposed site.
-The completed form and a $185.00 permit fee is submitted to the health department.
+The completed form and a $222.00 permit fee is submitted to the Health Department.
+The permit is good for one year.
 The sanitarian will make an evaluation visit to the site.
 If the site meets state standards, a permit for the septic system installation will be issued to the owner.
-The permit is good for one year.
 At this point a building permit may be obtained from the Pendleton County Assessor's Office.
 At the completion of the installation, the sanitarian will revisit the site, inspect the system, and record a drawing of the system for future reference.

 Food Information and Forms